-Cook sous-vide for 24 hours at 60C/140F or 48 hours at 57C/135F.
-I prefer the latter, but both are great and 24 hours requires less planning than 48 hours.
-(Please note that in both cases the meat is fully pasteurized.
+Cook sous-vide for 24 hours at 57C/135F.
+(Please note that the meat will be fully pasteurized.
 You may not be used to eating pork that is still pink, but that is absolutely fine as it is cooked for such a long time.)
 In this case we discarded the bag juices because we only wanted the sage on the meat and not in the sauce as well.

 Now add 1 litre (4 cups) of cold water, and the veggies.
 Use a wooden spatula to scrape all the tasty brown bits off the bottom of the pot.

 Close the pressure cooker and pressurize over high heat to the high pressure setting (13-15 psi).
 Lower the heat once pressure has been reached.
 Now cook for 2 hours.
 Then turn off the heat and wait until the pressure has dropped before opening the pressure cooker.